Substantial Damage and Improvement Guidelines

 • Land value

-Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or
+• Costs of any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions

-1. Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to ensure safe living conditions or
+1. Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or

-2. Any alteration of a “historic structure”, provided that the alteration will not preclude the structure’s continued designation as a “historic structure”.
+2. Any alteration of a "historic structure" provided that the alteration would not preclude the structure's continued designation as a "historic structure."

-Market value; the term refers to the market value of buildings and structures, excluding the land and other improvements on the parcel.
-Market value may be established by a qualified independent appraiser, Actual Cash Value (replacement cost depreciated for age and quality of construction), or one hundred and twenty percent (120%) of the tax assessment value as indicated by the County Property Appraiser’s Office.
+• Market value; the term refers to the market value of buildings and structures, excluding the land and other improvements on the parcel.
+Market value is the Actual Cash Value (in-kind replacement cost depreciated for age, wear and tear, neglect, and quality of construction) determined by a qualified independent appraiser, or the tax assessment value adjusted to approximate market value by a factor provided by the County Property Appraiser’s Office.
 (Reference; HCCC Chapter 4 Definitions)

-Design Flood Elevation; the elevation of the “design flood,” including wave height, relative to the datum specified on the community’s legally designated flood hazard map.
+• Design Flood Elevation; the elevation of the “design flood,” including wave height, relative to the datum specified on the Hillsborough County flood hazard map or otherwise legally designated in the Hillsborough County Stormwater Technical Manual.
 In areas designated as Zone AO, the design flood elevation shall be the elevation of the highest existing grade of the building’s perimeter plus the depth number (in feet) specified on the flood hazard map.
 In areas designated as Zone AO where the depth number is not specified on the map, the depth number shall be taken as being equal to 2 feet.
 (Reference; HCCC Chapter 4 Definitions)

 Was this page helpful?